ridvancakirtr/System-Programing-Example/README.md

 # System-Programing-Example
-Exercise 1: Develop a program that gets student name, midterm and final grades of 5 students from user with JOptionPane window, and calculate average of each students.
+ <b>Exercise 1: </b> Develop a program that gets student name, midterm and final grades of 5
+students from user with JOptionPane window, and calculate average of each students.
 Then, averages should be kept on an array.
 Calculate general average by using those averages from array.<br>